tazzzzzzz/image-sharing-dbms/README.md

 Run the below given commands on an instance of a mysql server.

 ## DDL Script
+For creating the database, and setting up the relations, run `source ./DDL.sql`. <br>
+Running `source ./DDL2.sql` will do the trick as well.
+DDL2.sql is a script auto generated using MySQL Workbench's Forward Engineering feature. <br>
-For creating the database, and setting up the relations, run `source ./DDL.sql` You can view and verify the tables that have been created by running `show tables;`
+You can view and verify the tables that have been created by running `show tables;`

 ## Inserting Data